EmmaLaszlo/vite-contactlist/README.md

 # React + Vite

+# Contact List App

+This is a React-based Contact List app built with React and Vite.
+It fetches and displays contacts from an external API.

+## Features
+- Fetches a list of contacts from an external API
+- Click on a contact to view more details
+- Uses `useState` and `useEffect` for state and data fetching

+## Tech
+- React with Vite
+- JavaScript
+- Fetch API
+- CSS for styling

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: